PM-Dungeon/dungeon-starter/documentation/quickstart_en.md

     }
 ```

-In the respective `get` methods we now return the respective values.
+In the respective `get`-methods we now return the corresponding values.

 However, our hero still needs a position in the level.
 For this, our hero must also know the level.
 We therefore implement a `setLevel` method in our hero, save the level (we will need this later) and look for the starting position in the level and place our hero on it.